$B$-anomalies in a twin Pati-Salam theory of flavour including the 2022 LHCb $R_{K^{(*)}}$ analysis: Extending the simplified twin Pati-Salam theory of flavour

 Following the discussion of Section \ref{subsec:Effective-Yukawa-couplings}, a natural benchmark is $\left\langle H_{b}\right\rangle \approx m_{b}$ and $s_{34}^{q^{c}}y_{24}^{\psi}\left\langle H_{s}\right\rangle \approx m_{s}$, hence

-On the other hand, the mixing angle $s_{25}^{Q}$ is very relevant for the $B$-anomalies and related phenomenology, and we obtain the typical value $s_{25}^{Q}\approx0.2$ in Section \ref{subsec:Low-energy-phenomenology}, featuring another connection between the flavour puzzle and the $B$-anomalies in our model.
-With this input we obtain
+On the other hand, the mixing angle $s_{25}^{Q}$ is very relevant for the $B$-decays and related phenomenology, and we obtain the typical value $s_{25}^{Q}\approx0.2$ in Section \ref{subsec:Low-energy-phenomenology}, featuring another connection between the flavour puzzle and $B$-physics in our model.
+With this input, we obtain

-In particular, the benchmark BP in Table \ref{tab:BP} suppresses the down mixing with the choice $y_{53}^{\psi}=-0.3$, obtaining $s_{23}^{d}\approx\mathcal{O}(10^{-3})$ which is enough to control the stringent constraints from $B_{s}-\bar{B}_{s}$ meson mixing (see Section \ref{subsec:Bs_Mixing}). \item At the same time that $y_{53}^{\psi}$ partially cancels the down mixing, it leads to large up mixing which preserves the CKM.
+In particular, the benchmark in Table \ref{tab:BP} suppresses the down mixing with the choice $y_{53}^{\psi}=-0.3$, obtaining $s_{23}^{d}\approx\mathcal{O}(10^{-3})$ which is enough to control the stringent constraints from $B_{s}-\bar{B}_{s}$ meson mixing (see Section \ref{subsec:Bs_Mixing}). \item At the same time that $y_{53}^{\psi}$ partially cancels the down mixing, it leads to large up mixing which preserves the CKM.
 Let us now estimate the 2-3 mixing in the up sector as the ratio of the (2,3) entry over the (3,3) entry in the up effective mass matrix,

-where we have considered $s_{34}^{Q}\approx1$, $y_{43}^{\psi}=1$ as required to fit the top mass (see the discussion in the first bullet point of Section \ref{subsec:Effective-Yukawa-couplings}) and we have neglected the (2,3) term proportional to the smaller energy scale $\left\langle H_{c}\right\rangle $ when compared with the heavier $\left\langle H_{t}\right\rangle $.
-This way, we have taken advantage of the new contribution via the 5th family (and of the different hierarchies $m_{c}/m_{t}$ and $m_{s}/m_{b}$) to cancel the dangerous down mixing while preserving the CKM via up mixing. \item The situation in the lepton sector is similar due to Pati-Salam universality of the Yukawa coupling, i.e.
+where we have considered $y_{43}^{\psi}=1$, $s_{34}^{Q}\approx1$, as required to explain the top mass (see the discussion in the first bullet point of Section \ref{subsec:Effective-Yukawa-couplings}) and we have neglected the (2,3) term proportional to the smaller energy scale $\left\langle H_{c}\right\rangle $ when compared with the heavier $\left\langle H_{t}\right\rangle $.
+This way, we have taken advantage of the new contribution via the 5th family (and of the different hierarchies $m_{c}/m_{t}$ and $m_{s}/m_{b}$) to cancel the dangerous down mixing while preserving the CKM via up mixing. \item The situation in the lepton sector is similar due to Pati-Salam universality of the parameters, i.e.